bitovi/academy/src/rxjs/rxjs.md

 - This guide makes a minor use of [promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
 A basic understanding of promises is required.
 - This guide makes a minor use of TypeScript.
 TypeScript knowledge is _not_ required, but it might help to make sense of the solutions.
-The [typescript] guide is more than sufficient background.
+The [learn-typescript] guide is more than sufficient background.
 - This guide uses Angular.
 However, most of the Angular parts are explained.
 Angular experience is not required; however, experience in some other modern web framework __is__ required.